google/santa/docs/known-limitations.md

 - USB Mass Storage Blocking: Santa's USB Mass Storage blocking feature only stops incidental data exfiltration.
 It is not meant as a hard control.
 It cannot block:
-   * Storage devices mounted during boot before Santa has an opportunity to begin authorizing mounts
+   * Directly writing to an unmounted, but attached device